FlutterMatic/desktop/.github/ISSUE_TEMPLATE/-------bug-report.md

  - Follow the instructions to generate the logs
  - Upload the generated ".log" file to the issue here on GitHub

-**Logs (please upload the logs file by following the instructions):**
- - Go to settings
- - Click on the Troubleshoot tab
- - Click on "Generate Logs" button
- - Follow the instructions to generate the logs
- - Upload the generated ".log" file to the issue here on GitHub

 **Additional context**
 Add any other context about the problem here.